ipinfo/laravel/README.md

 #### Using a custom IP selector

-User may want to use custom techniques for getting an ip address out of the request according to their requirements.
-For this purpose custom ip selector can be created.
-This is done by implementing [IPHandlerInterface](https://github.com/ipinfo/php/blob/master/src/iphandler/IPHandlerInterface.php) and setting the the `ip_selector` config value in `\config\services.php`.
+In case a custom IP selector is required, you may implement the [IPHandlerInterface](https://github.com/ipinfo/php/blob/master/src/iphandler/IPHandlerInterface.php) interface and set the `ip_selector` config value in `\config\services.php`.

+For example:

 ```php
 'ipinfo' => [